 • The CMS MUST timestamp and send this event message DF after all translation of the dialed digits is complete, whether the translation is successful or not.
+This includes unroutable digits reported to the CMS (i.e., partially dialed digits).

 The CMS MUST generate, timestamp, and send this event to the DF. for a terminating call to an MTA under surveillance, or for a terminating call under surveillance to an MTA.